RotherOSS/otobo-docker/README.md

 ## Optional configuration of Docker Compose

-The are some optional settings that can be set in _.env_.
+There are some optional settings that can be set in _.env_.

 * OTOBO_WEB_HTTP_PORT

-Set in case the HTTP port should deviate from the standard port 80.
+Set in case the HTTP port should be different from the standard port 80.
 The changed port also applies to the automatic redirect from HTTP to HTTPS when HTTPS support is enabled.

 * OTOBO_WEB_HTTPS_PORT

-Set in case the HTTPS port should deviate from the standard port 443.
+Set in case the HTTPS port should be different from the standard port 443.

 * OTOBO_ELASTICSEARCH_ES_JAVA_OPTS